 The figure was in line with an earlier estimate by the country’s labour ministry.

-According to the European Union’s Eurostat statistics agency, which uses a different methodology, unemployment in Poland was a modest 3.1 percent in September, the second-lowest rate in the 27-nation bloc.
+According to the European Union’s Eurostat statistics agency, which uses a different methodology, unemployment in Poland was a modest 3.1 percent in March, the lowest rate in the 27-nation bloc.